A young mother of two has pleaded guilty after a YouTube prank went tragically wrong.

-Back in June, 22-year-old Pedro Ruiz III and 19-year-old Monalisa Perez set up two cameras and prepped for a dangerous stunt they thought would be their breakthrough video.
+Back in June, 22-year-old Pedro Ruiz III and pregnant 19-year-old Monalisa Perez set up two cameras and prepped for a dangerous stunt they thought would be their breakthrough video.

 Me and Pedro are probably going to shoot one of the most dangerous videos ever😳😳 HIS idea not MINE🙈